bellalee03/Scheme-Interpreter/README.md

-# Scheme-Interpreter
+# Scheme Interpreter

-In this project, I have constructed an interpreter for a subset of the Scheme language, necessitating a deep comprehension of lexical and syntactic analysis, along with intricate input parsing skills.
+This repository contains a Scheme interpreter that I developed, showcasing a profound understanding of programming language concepts, including lexical and syntactic analysis, as well as complex input parsing.

-I have developed features of the Scheme Interpreter, including:
+## Implemented Features
-- symbol evaluation, calling built-in procedures, and definitions
+- Evaluation of symbols and invocation of built-in procedures.
-- Lambda procedures, using the (lambda ...) special form
+- Handling of lambda expressions and procedures for anonymous functions.
-- Named lambda procedures, using the (define (...) ...) special form
+- Support for named lambda procedures and definitions.
-- Mu procedures, with dynamic scope
+- Mu procedures enabling dynamic scope.
-- Logical special forms: if, and, or, and cond
+- Logical constructs: `if`, `and`, `or`, and `cond`.

-To read the full specs, please visit: https://inst.eecs.berkeley.edu/~cs61a/fa21/proj/scheme/#part-iv-write-some-scheme
+For detailed project specifications, please visit [here](https://inst.eecs.berkeley.edu/~cs61a/fa21/proj/scheme/#part-iv-write-some-scheme).